 A blood clot sometimes forms in the vein that the catheter is in.

 Problems due to formulas that contain more fat and fewer carbohydrates (called lipid emulsions) occasionally occur.
 These problems include difficulty breathing, allergic reactions, nausea, headache, back pain, sweating, and dizziness.
 Fat (lipid) levels in the blood may increase temporarily, especially in people with kidney or liver failure.
 Later, the liver and/or spleen may enlarge, and people may tend to bleed and bruise more easily or develop infections more often.
-Premature infants with respiratory distress syndrome or other lung disorders are particularly at risk of these problems.
+Premature infants Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more with respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more or other lung disorders are particularly at risk of these problems.
 To try to prevent or minimize these problems, doctors may temporarily or permanently slow or stop the formula.

 Liver problems can develop in people of any age but are most common among infants, particularly premature ones (whose liver is immature).
 Doctors do blood tests to measure levels of liver enzymes and thus evaluate how well the liver is functioning.
 Reducing the amount of protein in the formula may help.
 If the liver is enlarged and painful, the amount of carbohydrate is reduced.
 If liver problems develop in infants, ammonia may accumulate in the blood.
 If ammonia accumulates, symptoms may include sluggishness, seizures, and twitches in muscles.
 Giving the infant an amino acid (arginine) supplement can correct this problem.